 Steamboat Falls

 • Steamboat Falls is a block-type waterfall in the Umpqua National Forest

-• This is a great summer destination offering sunbathing and swimming
+• This is a great summer destination for sunbathing and swimming

 SwimmingWildlife ViewingHiking OregonBoatingPicnickingCamping

-Powerful during wet seasons of the year and still impressive in the summer, Steamboat Falls is a block-type waterfall that gradually cascades through the stone slabs into a deep canyon with emerald-green water.
+Steamboat Falls is a block-type waterfall that gradually cascades over stone slabs into a deep canyon with emerald-green water.
+It is at its most powerful during the wet season, though still impressive in summer.

-A fish ladder is adjusted to the waterfall and partially drained the Steamboat Creek.
-This creek and all its tributaries are closed for all fishing because these watersheds are providing the main spawning habitats for the North Umpqua River steelhead run.
+A fish ladder runs alongside the waterfall and partially drains Steamboat Creek.
+Fishing is prohibited in the creek and all its tributaries, as these waters provide essential spawning habitat for the North Umpqua River steelhead run.

+Steamboat Falls